openshift/enhancements/enhancements/observability/multicluster-observability-addon-interoperability.md

 1. Configure OTLP endpoint in MCO (`MultiClusterObservability`) CR.
 2. The MCOA configures an additional OTLP exporter in the OpenTelemetry collector.
-The exporter is in the pipeline that receives all data.
+The exporter is in the pipeline that receives all supported telemtery signals.
 3. (optional) Filtering (e.g. for PII) can be configured in `OpenTelemetryCollector` CR manged by MCOA by [transformprocessor](https://github. com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/transformprocessor/README.md).